sterapak/azure-automation-runbooks/README.md

 This repository contains Azure Automation runbooks used by CIAT to clean up cloud resources and resource groups at the end of each academic term.

+## `resource-deletion.ps1`

+- **Purpose:** Deletes all resource groups (excluding automation and `trashbin-rg`) across the subscriptions listed in the script.
+- **Execution:** Designed for the shared automation account with managed identity; uses parallel deletion so the job completes consistently in under three hours.
+- **How it works:** Removes existing resource locks, then kicks off `Remove-AzResourceGroup` jobs in parallel runspaces with a conservative throttle limit to avoid Azure Automation timeouts.
+- **Default template:** This script is the baseline design for all cleanup runbooks; course-scoped variants reuse the same throttled, parallel pattern to stay within Azure Automation’s job window.
+- **Timeout avoidance:** The concurrency level is tuned so jobs finish within three hours; adjust `$throttle` only if Azure raises or reduces the job concurrency limits.

 ## Runbook Types

 There are two categories of runbooks: